 This recipe is a refreshing and vibrant take on pasta salad, pairing sweet peas and raisins with salty olives and red onion for a bright burst of flavor.
 All mixed with orzo, which makes the pasta to dressing ratio next-level delicious!

-Rainbow Orzo Salad Ingredients
+Rainbow Orzo Salad Ingredient Highlights

-- Golden raisins.
 I use Golden Raisins because they are just slightly less sweet than regular raisins, and I find they play a little nicer with savory ingredients, but you can also use regular raisins or even craisins.

-- Greek vinaigrette.
 You can buy it at the store or make your own homemade Greek Vinaigrette.

 Rainbow Orzo Salad Tips and Tricks

-How to Cook Perfect Orzo
+How to Make Pasta Salad with Orzo

 Orzo is cooked just like pasta and should be made al dente for the perfect bite.
-For perfect orzo, bring about 3 cups of water to a rolling boil before adding one cup of uncooked orzo.
+Stir occasionally as you boil it, so that the orzo does not stick together.

 Bear in mind the orzo is small, so make sure the holes in your colander are small enough to contain the orzo.
 You may want to use a sieve.